Class-Incremental Learning using Diffusion Model for Distillation and Replay: Related work

 \textbf{Additional data for CIL:} Various approaches have studied the use of additional external data, either as a direct substitute in case of the absence of memory~\cite{lee2019overcoming,zhang2020class} or as a complementary resource during training~\cite{lechat2021pseudo,liu2023online}.
 Global distillation (GD)~\cite{lee2019overcoming} proposed a confidence-based sampling strategy to sample additional external data and used them for a specifically-designed distillation loss.
 Deep Model Consolidation (DMC)~\cite{zhang2020class} consists in training one distinct model for each training step and use external data to combine them into a unified model.
 Lechat~\etal~\cite{lechat2021pseudo} proposed a pseudo-labeling approach to better exploit the additional external unlabeled data for representation learning.
 Liu~\etal~\cite{liu2023online} observed that using samples from new classes in the knowledge distillation loss negatively impacts the training of incremental models and proposed to replace them using placebos of old classes sampled from an external dataset using an online learning method.
 Those different approaches rely solely on real images, most of the time unlabeled, by sampling their additional data from large curated datasets: primarily ImageNet~\cite{russakovsky2015ImageNet} or TinyImages dataset~\cite{4531741}.

 \textbf{Learning from synthetic data:} In one of the pioneer works on learning from synthetic images, Besnier~\etal~\cite{besnier2020dataset} trained a classifier for 10 classes of ImageNet using samples generated by a class-conditional GAN trained on ImageNet.
 Jahanian~\etal~\cite{jahanian2022generative} used a GAN to generate multiple views for contrastive learning methods.
 Recently, following the recent breakthrough in text-to-image generative models, Sariyildiz~\etal~\cite{Sariyildiz_2023_CVPR} proposed the use of those general-purpose text-conditioned pretrained generative models for synthesizing datasets as a direct replacement of real image datasets for the training of large scale image-level classification models.
-While these models can not reach the same accuracy than the models trained using real images when tested on real test datasets, they exhibit other advantages such as a more transferable representation.
+While these models can not reach the same accuracy as the models trained using real images when tested on real test datasets, they exhibit other advantages such as strong generalization capability.
 Concurrently, He~\etal~\cite{he2022synthetic} also proposed to use large synthetic datasets for improving pretrained models on zero-shot and few-shot learning, and transfer learning.

-In this work, we propose to study the use of widely available pretrained generative models such as Stable Diffusion~\cite{Rombach_2022_CVPR} as a source of additional labeled samples combinable with general class-incremental learning methods applied on large-scale datasets.
+In this work, we propose to study the use of widely available pretrained generative models such as Stable Diffusion~\cite{Rombach_2022_CVPR} as a source of additional labeled samples combinable with general class-incremental learning methods applied on large scale datasets.